FIVE FROM FINLAND: Ice cream

 Now, Finland’s most sustainable brand is treating consumers to over a dozen mouth-watering flavours, including ice creams rich in protein and fava bean-based options for vegans.

-“Valio has long history as an ice cream producer, and we know what the Finns like when it comes to ice cream,” said Senior Vice President Jussi Mattsson.
+“Valio has long history as an ice cream producer, and we know what Finns like when it comes to ice cream,” said Senior Vice President Jussi Mattsson.
 “We want to offer ice cream lovers something new and delicious and that many people can enjoy.”

 Originally published in March 2019